 Borgund stave church, Lærdal, Sogn and Fjordane

-In Lærdal you will find Borgund stave church, the best preserved stave church in Norway, dating back to 1180.
-The church was built using 2000 pieces of logs and planks, and although it is no longer used regularly for church functions, it is now used as a museum and well worth a visit.
+Borgund stave church is the best preserved stave church in Norway, dating back to 1180.
+The church is built of 2,000 pieces of logs and planks, and although it is no longer used regularly for church functions, it is open to the public as a museum and well worth a visit.
 Getting to Lærdal and around is easy and accessible by public transportation.